Source code for ae.core

 HIDDEN_CREDENTIALS = ('password', 'token') #: credential keys that are hidden in print/repr output (not if verbose)

-[docs]def logger_late_init(): """ check if logging modules got initialized already and if not then do it now. """ global _LOGGER if not _LOGGER: _LOGGER = logging.getLogger(__name__)
+[docs] def logger_late_init(): """ check if logging modules got initialized already and if not, then do it now. """ global _LOGGER # pylint: disable=global-statement if not _LOGGER: _LOGGER = logging.getLogger(__name__) # reset (_LOGGER = None) done in unregister_app_instance()

-[docs]def activate_multi_threading(): """ activate multi-threading for all app instances (normally done at main app startup). """ global _MULTI_THREADING_ACTIVATED _MULTI_THREADING_ACTIVATED = True
+[docs] def activate_multi_threading(): """ activate multi-threading for all app instances (normally done at the main app startup). """ global _multi_threading_activated # pylint: disable=global-statement _multi_threading_activated = True

-[docs]def _deactivate_multi_threading(): """ disable multi threading (needed to reset app environment in unit testing). """ global _MULTI_THREADING_ACTIVATED _MULTI_THREADING_ACTIVATED = False
+[docs] def _deactivate_multi_threading(): """ disable multi threading (needed to reset the app environment in unit testing). """ global _multi_threading_activated # pylint: disable=global-statement _multi_threading_activated = False

-[docs]def main_app_instance() -> Optional['AppBase']: """ determine the main instance of the :class:`AppBase` in the current running application. :return: main/first-instantiated :class:`AppBase` instance or None (if app is not fully initialized yet). """ with app_inst_lock: return _APP_INSTANCES.get(_MAIN_APP_INST_KEY)
+[docs] def main_app_instance() -> Optional['AppBase']: """ determine the main instance of the :class:`AppBase` in the current running application. :return: the main and first-instantiated :class:`AppBase` instance or None (if the app is not fully initialized yet). """ with app_inst_lock: return _APP_INSTANCES.get(_MAIN_APP_INST_KEY)

 [docs] def __init__(self, sys_out_obj: TextIO = ori_std_out) -> None: """ initialise a new T-stream-object :param sys_out_obj: standard output/error stream to be replicated (def=sys.stdout) """ self.sys_out_obj = sys_out_obj